Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 {% include Common-Commands/copy-alluxio-env.md %}

+Alternatively, you can also create the configuration file with `bootstrap-conf` cmd.
+For example, if you are running Alluxio on your local machine, `ALLUXIO_MASTER_HOSTNAME` should be set to `localhost`

+{% include Configuring-Alluxio-with-S3/bootstrap-conf.md %}

 Also, in preparation for using S3 with Alluxio, create a bucket (or use an existing bucket).
 You should also note the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the S3 bucket name is called